hagbard/phone-number-classifier/client-api/README.md

 # Client API for Phone Number Classification

-This artifact contains basic classes required to build a specialized phone number classifier.
+This artifact contains basic classes required to build a specialized Java phone number classifier.
 If you are using this artifact directly then you may need to create your own API (alternatively you may be able to find an existing classifier implementation which suits your needs).

 The PhoneNumbers library makes it easy to create a phone number classifier